cytechmobile/radicle-vscode-extension/README.md

     ![rad clone listed in command palette](assets/for-md/rad-clone-palette.png)

-- Select from a filterable list of projects that your Radicle node is tracking
+- Select from a filterable list of projects that your Radicle node is seeding

     ![rad clone listed projects](assets/for-md/rad-clone-choose.png)